Signs of Water Damage from Roof Leaks

 Flattened insulation often indicates that water has soaked deeply into the material.
 Even after surface drying occurs, moisture may remain trapped inside.

-This condition reduces the insulation’s ability to control temperature and allows humidity to rise inside the attic space.
+This condition reduces the insulation’s ability to resist heat transfer and can keep nearby attic materials damp longer.

 Damp or Musty Odors Coming from Above